Last updated at 12:39 on 22/02/2018

 Under the legislation, a person who fails to comply with this requirement or who provides information which is false in a material respect, knowing it to be false or reckless as to whether it is false, shall be guilty of an offense and liable to a Class A fine.

 The legal requirements in this regard are set out in detail in sections 46, and the penalties for offences are specified in section 65 of the Valuation Act 2001, as amended by the Valuation (Amendment) Act 2015.

 Each occupier is required to complete and submit a Valuation Submission Form for the property they occupy.

-Click on the “Submit my Valuation” tab and log in using your unique Property Number and PIN.
+On the Laois page of our website, click on the “Submit my Valuation” tab and log in using your unique Property Number and PIN.